bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/set-up-tcp-connectivity-on-private-cloud-openshift-platform.md

 ```

 ### Create network policy
-Create a `NetworkPolicy` to allow traffic to reach the service's pods through the load balancers.
+Create a `NetworkPolicy` to allow traffic to reach the Service's pods through the load balancers.
 Use the following template to create a `NetworkPolicy`.
 Set the `namespace` and `podSelector` as appropriate.

 The `podSelector` parameters must match the pods that are associated with the Service used in the `TransportServerClaim`.